 When “hung” or aged the beef’s natural enzymes break down the connective tissue in the muscle, which leads to more tender beef on you plate also some moisture loss helps concentrate the flavour.

-If you want to know more about the provenance or aging of the ask us – we are your local experts.
+If you want to know more about the provenance or aging of our beef please ask us – we are your local experts and happy to talk about what we do.
 Find out more about the beef from Morley Butchers here >>

 Below is a guide to the various UK cuts of beef with suggested cooking technique .